akanksha-th/Python-Labs/PyGame_Lab/README.md

 ### 3. BouncingBall
 **Description:**

-A visualization game with four paddles and a bouncing ball.
  The left and right paddles are controlled using W/S and Up/Down keys, while the top and bottom paddles are controlled using A/D and Left/Right keys.
 The game stops when the ball escapes the screen.

-**What I Learned:**
+**What I Learned:**A visualization game with four paddles and a bouncing ball.
 - Attempted to extend knowledge from the BrickBreaker game.
 - The complexity of multi-directional controls made the game difficult to manage.
 - This game needs fixing to improve playability.